eldermoraes/quarkus-workshop-langchain4j/docs/docs/section-1/step-06.md

 embedding store provided by LangChain4j.

 !!! important
     This is just an emergency solution.
-If you are able to run Dev Services, please do so.
+If you are able to run Dev Services, please skip this section.

 If you followed previous section, remove the pgVector changes.
 Namely, you have to remove the pgVector dependency from the `pom.xml` so the in-memory embedding store can be used: